Multilevel neural simulation-based inference: Introduction

+This setting is quite common.
+One example is simulators requiring the numerical solution of ordinary, partial, or stochastic differential equations, where the choice of mesh size or step-size affects both the accuracy of the solution and the computational cost.
+Another example arises when modelling complex physical, chemical, or biological processes, where low-fidelity simulators can be obtained by neglecting certain aspects of the system.
+This is exemplified in \Cref{fig:camels}, where a high-fidelity cosmological simulation includes baryonic astrophysics and thus appears smoother than the low-fidelity simulation.

 The key idea behind multi-fidelity methods is to leverage cheaper, less accurate simulations to supplement the more expensive, high-fidelity simulations, ultimately improving efficiency without sacrificing accuracy.
 This has been popular in the emulation literature since the seminal work of \citet{Kennedy2000}, but applications to SBI are much more recent and include \citet{Jasra2019, warne2018multilevel, Prescott2020,Prescott2021,warne2022multifidelity,prescott2024efficient}, who proposed multi-fidelity versions of ABC.
 More recently, \citep{Krouglova2025} also proposed a multi-fidelity method to enhance neural SBI approximations of the posterior based on transfer learning.
-However, their method is not supported by any theoretical guarantees, and our numerical experiments in \Cref{sec:oup} will demonstrate that it is sensitive to choices of hyperparameters and the paper does not provide any guidance for selecting these.
+However, their method is not supported by theoretical guarantees.

 In this paper, we propose a novel multi-fidelity method which is broadly applicable to neural SBI methods.
-Taking neural likelihood and neural posterior estimation as the main case-studies, we show that our approach is able to significantly reduce the computational cost of the initial training through the use of multilevel Monte Carlo \citep{Giles2015,Jasra2020} estimates of the training objective.
-The approach has strong theoretical guarantees; under mild conditions, our main result (\Cref{thm:main_result}) directly links the reduction in computational cost to the accuracy of the low fidelity simulators, and we demonstrate (in \Cref{thm:sample_size_per_level}) how to best balance the number of simulations at each fidelity level in the process.
-Importantly, and unlike \cite{Krouglova2025}, our method has no additional hyperparameter.
+Taking neural likelihood and neural posterior estimation as the main case studies, we show that our approach is able to significantly reduce the computational cost of the initial training through the use of multilevel Monte Carlo \citep{Giles2015,Jasra2020} estimates of the training objective.
+The approach has strong theoretical guarantees; our main result (\Cref{thm:main_result}) directly links the reduction in computational cost to the accuracy of the low-fidelity simulators, and we demonstrate (in \Cref{thm:sample_size_per_level}) how to best balance the number of simulations at each fidelity level in the process.
 Our extensive experiments on models from finance, synthetic biology, and cosmology also demonstrate the significant computational advantages provided by our method.